KrzysztofKapica/PythonAIDetect/README.md

 - 'coordinates' where the sensitive data can be.
 - Default value of 'to_do' is 'pending'.
 Later it is changed after modifications done by the user.
 It helps to avoid browsing images, which were modified earlier.

-**IMPORTANT NOTE:** The MongoDB database named 'image_analysis', and collection 'object_detection' have to be ready before the application is used.
-This application does not create them in database.
+**IMPORTANT NOTE:** The MongoDB database named 'image_analysis', and its collection 'object_detection' have to be ready before the application is used.
+This application does not create them in the database.

 # Troubleshooting during development
 While loading the model I had to add the same configuration as it had been used in a script for training the neural network: